afcarl/procgraph/sources/pgdoc.txt

 Input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- ``image``: H x W x 3  uint8 numpy array representing an RGB image.
+- ``image``: Either a HxWx3 uint8 numpy array representing an RGB image, or a HxW representing grayscale.

 .. rst-class:: procgraph:source